Legal

 6.1.1 CPU and RAM Usage

-- Activities that consistently utilize excessive CPU or RAM may adversely affect the performance for other users on the same server.
-We reserve the right to limit CPU resources for processes that negatively impact overall server performance.
+• Activities that consistently consume excessive CPU or RAM may degrade performance for other users.
+We reserve the right to limit CPU resources for processes that negatively impact server performance.

 6.1.2 Bandwidth

-- Bandwidth usage is monitored monthly for each customer.
-Usage exceeding the allocated limit may result in throttled internet speeds or the imposition of additional charges.
+• Bandwidth is monitored monthly per customer.
+Usage exceeding the allocated limit may result in throttling or additional charges.

 6.2 Monitoring and Enforcement